God, this is such a black day for the American left.

 We need to impeach Bush.

-Well, these Democrats in Columbus apparently a far cry from this mad cap looney tunes bunch of kooks that gathered in Washington yesterday and will gather outside the Capitol tonight to bang their pots and pans in hopes of drowning out the State of the Union address because they're at least realists.
+Well, these Democrats in Columbus, apparently a far cry from this madcap Looney Tunes bunch of kooks that gathered in Washington yesterday and will gather outside the Capitol tonight to bang their pots and pans in hopes of drowning out the State of the Union address because they're at least realists.

-Now I don't know you talk about Denji Harry was asked who's running a Democratic Party.
+You talk about Denji Harry was asked who's running a Democratic Party.

 Who's politicizing it?